AndrewCMartin/idb/PITCHME.md

 +++
 - Design
   - Make the functionality more like the official website
-  - Add movie trailers and twitter feeds wherever possible
+  - Add movie trailers and Twitter feeds wherever possible
 +++
 - Nav Bar
   - When the screen size is neither large or small, the navbar extends to two lines